Bharti-Parmar/Fasign-Genes-Website/README.md

 Here, UI Design in Bootstrap, HTML, CSS.

 I create the below website home page only.
-I am testing this design in desktop, iPad and ipad Pro.
+I have done testing on this design for desktop, iPad and ipad Pro view.

 - For images, icons, colours you can use your own or use font awesome, iconic CDN for icons for create this page should look like same or different.